Leafwing-Studios/leafwing-website/content/blog/game-engine-glue/index.md

 ## Dependencies are great, but glue code sucks

-Don't get me wrong: libaries rock, and dependencies are Good, Actually.
+Don't get me wrong: libraries rock, and dependencies are Good, Actually.
 Bevy has [dozens of them](https://crates.io/crates/bevy/0.7.0/dependencies), both direct and transitive!

 Without libraries, your velocity will crawl to a halt,